Bangladesh extends school shutdown over second COVID-19 wave

-DHAKA (Reuters) - Bangladesh is extending its closure of all schools and other educational institutions until Dec.
+DHAKA (Reuters) - Bangladesh is extending its closure of schools and educational institutions which were last open in March until Dec.
 19 amid fears of a second wave of coronavirus infections during the winter, the education ministry said on Thursday.

-Experts say Bangladesh, with patchy healthcare facilities, could face another surge in infections, having so far confirmed 427,198 cases and 6,140 deaths from COVID-19.
+Experts say the South Asian country, with patchy healthcare facilities, could face another surge in infections, having so far confirmed 427,198 cases and 6,140 deaths from COVID-19.

-The government closed all schools and other educational institutions in the country on March 17.
-The closure has since been extended several times, with the last order stating that schools would remain shut until at least Nov.
+The government closed schools and educational institutions on March 17.
+It has extended the closure several times, most recently until Nov.
 15.

 “The decision has been taken considering the second wave...
 We can’t play with the lives of our children,” said a senior official of the education ministry, who declined to be named.